sindresorhus/sindresorhus.github.com/source/content/apps/pandan.md

 #### Why is this free without ads?

-I just enjoy making Mac apps.
+I just enjoy making apps.
 Consider leaving a nice review on the App Store.

 #### Where can I find the changelog?